2007 Elizabeth II Gold Bullion Half Sovereign

 Half Sovereigns once circulated across the globe, a symbol of the British Empire, trusted to contain a known quantity of gold.
 Regular production ended in 1926 with only special coronation issues struck until The Royal Mint began offering a limited number of Half Sovereigns again in 1980.

-How To Sell A Gold 2006 Half Sovereign
+How Can I Sell A 2007 Half Sovereign?

 Frequently Asked Questions

-The value of 2006 uncirculated Half Sovereigns depends on the current gold price.
-Each is composed of 3.99 grams of 22 carat gold (that’s a pure gold content of 3.66 grams or 0.1177 troy ounces).
-Visit our Sell Your Coins page for a valuation today.
+The value of 2007 Half Sovereigns depends on the precious metal markets.
+Each Half Sovereign is composed of 3.99 grams of 22 carat (916.7) gold or 3.66 grams (.1177 troy ounces) of pure gold.
+Special designs and low mintages push up the price.
+Get a valuation now: more info on our Sell Your Coins page.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.